sushmavankayala/data-512-homework_2/README.md

 The code for the entire analysis resides in [Wiki_articles_bias_analysis.ipynb](Wiki_articles_bias_analysis.ipynb).\

+### Get access token

+To access Lift Wing (the ML API service), you'll need a Wikimedia account.
+If you already have a Wikipedia account, it might work.
+Otherwise, create a new account to get an access token.
+Use this [official guide](https://api.wikimedia.org/wiki/Authentication) to create an API key for your account. * Make sure to create a Personal API token instead of Server-side app key*
+On successfully creating the access token, you'll receive a Client ID, Client Secret, and Access Token—save all three.
+If lost, you'll need to deactivate the token and create a new one.

+In the code for data acquisition, make sure to use your username and the Access Token generated.

 The notebook does not need any additional configurations, so you can use the `Run All Cells` or `Restart Kernel and Run All Cells`  option of the jupyter notebook.

 Note: